gracewingo/algorithms/README.md

 # algorithms-
-algorithms and programs from various: HackerRank, LeetCode, FreeCodeCamp, etc
+algorithms and programs from various: HackerRank, LeetCode, FreeCodeCamp, and so forth.